garrandall/popular-music-data/tracks/apache-sugarhill-gang.md

 Tonto, jump on it, jump on it, jump on it...
 Kemosabi, jump on it, jump on it, jump on it...
 Custer, jump on it, jump on it, jump on it...
-Apache, jump on it, jump on it, wowowowowowowowowo!!
+Apache, jump on it, jump on it, wowowowowowowowowo!
 A-hunga-hunga-hunga-hunga